Byurakan Conference

 The Byurakan Conference was held at the Byurakan Astrophysical Observatory in Armenia in 1964, at the initiative of the young scientist Nikolai Kardashev.
 It brought together a large number of Soviet astronomers and astrophysicists to take stock of knowledge and results in the search for traces of extraterrestrial life.
 The possibility of detecting extraterrestrial civilizations with the instruments available at the time was also discussed, as well as the criteria for communication with extraterrestrial intelligence.

+The conference proceedings were published in Russian by the Academy of Sciences of the Armenian SSR in 1965.
+The Israel Program of Scientific Translations produced an English translation in 1967.
+This conference laid the foundation for the First Soviet-American Conference on Communication with Extraterrestrial Intelligence, held at the Byurakan Astrophysical Observatory in September 1971.

 Goals of the conference

 Since 1962, Nikolai Kardashev has been a member of a SETI research group at the Sternberg Astronomical Institute in Moscow.
 In 1964, he organized the first Soviet conference on the possibility of extraterrestrial civilizations, held at the Byurakan Astrophysical Observatory in Armenia.

 This national conference was a response to the 1961 Green Bank Conference, held at the Green Bank Observatory in the USA.

 Bringing together radio astronomers, its goal was to "arrive at rational technical and linguistic solutions to the problem of communication with an extraterrestrial civilization that is more advanced than Earth's civilization".